 - Work toward academic degrees.

-The Agency makes no representations as to who may own copyrights, if any, arising from translations it funds under this program.
+We make no representations as to who may own copyrights, if any, arising from translations it funds under this program.

 Deadline and Announcement Dates

 Applicants must submit their applications electronically through Grants.gov, the federal government's online application system.
 The Grants.gov system must receive your validated and accepted application no later than 11:59 p.m., Eastern Time, on December 6, 2016.
 The National Endowment for the Arts will not accept late applications.